18F/join.tts.gsa.gov/pages/positions/login-fraud-technical-expert.md

 AND

-GS-15 LEVEL SPECIALIZED EXPERIENCE REQUIREMENTS: In addition to the Basic Requirements listed above, you must have one year of specialized experience.
-Specialized experience: Specialized experience for this role is defined as:
+GS-15 LEVEL SPECIALIZED EXPERIENCE REQUIREMENTS: In addition to the Basic Requirements listed above, you must have one year of specialized experience at the GS-14 level (or equivalent).
+Specialized experience for this role is defined as:

 - Experience with identity fraud detection, mitigation, investigation, redress or analytics practices.
 - Experience assessing, developing, implementing, or improving strategies for identity theft investigative and redress workflows.